johnnysan922/discord-clone/README.md

 - Firebase
   - Deployment
     - Config files obtained in 'Project settings' on Firebase website.
+    - Deployment Commands:
+      - `firebase login`
+      - `firebase init`
+        - Select: `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action Deploys`
+        - Select: `Use an existing project`
+        - Select the desired project (This is the project created in the Firebase site)
+        - Type and enter build when prompted: `What do you want to use as your public directory?` (IMPORTANT for react apps)
+        - Type and enter `y` when prompted: `Configure as single-app page?`
+      - `npm run build`
+      - `firebase deploy`
   - Firestore (database)
     - Setup:
       - Go to `Firestore Database` and click `Create database`